johnwarden/deliberati/content/post/2022-08-17-necessity-and-sufficiency.md

 - *Tweety can fly* **because** *he has wings*.
 - *My car will start* **because** *it has a battery*.

 Notice also that these premises all seem, *a priori*, probable.
-So if the subject learned that these premises were **not** true, this would probably be sufficient to reject the premise.
+The subject probably accepts the premise, and that is why they probably accept the conclusion.
+If they didn't accept the premise, they would probably reject the conclusion, and so the premise is necessary.

-**Sufficient but not Necessary**:
+### Examples: Sufficient but not Necessary:

 For the following examples, you probably agree that the premises all seem like they should be (fairly) sufficient for the conclusion, but not necessary.